Loading…

 Friday October 18, 2024 9:00am - 9:50am PDT

 Discover the pedagogical applications and affordances of immersive 360° video!
 In this fast-paced session, you will learn the 5 W’s of using 360° video in your LMS with a UDL lens.
 We will move through covering the pedagogical aspects with design considerations guided by the principles of UDL.
 Then, we will show examples and provide practical tools.
 Finally, we will go hands-on and have you try out the tech for yourself!
-All LMS users will have an opportunity to receive support with adding 360° video to their sites.
+All LMS users will have an opportunity to receive support with adding 360° video to their sites (Bring Your Own Device).

 Speakers